paulkernfeld/contiguous-data-in-rust/README.md

-# A Guide to Slice Data in Rust
+# A Guide to Contiguous Data in Rust

+Contiguous data is when multiple pieces of data are stored next to each other in memory.
+Many languages use the terms "array," "slice," or "vector" for these types of data.

-This is an opinionated guide that tries to help you choose the best way to store slice data (I really mean contiguous data) in Rust.
+This is an opinionated guide that tries to help you choose the best way to store contiguous data in Rust.
 It covers tools from Rust's core and standard library as well as third-party crates that meet more specific needs.

 # TODO

 - Would you ever want to use a boxed array (`Box<[T; N]>`)?
 See `WasmFile` from the `object` crate.
 - See https://users.rust-lang.org/t/when-is-it-morally-correct-to-use-smallvec/46375
+- Re-summarize tradeoffs
+- Check that each solution mentions all tradeoffs
+- Add an "honorable mention"
 - Find more crates
 - https://lib.rs/crates/collect_slice
 - Mention https://crates.io/crates/slice-deque